derpbiscuits/cheesecake_cfg/README.md

 viewmodels / copypastas / crosshairs all remain the same, other ones are outdated.

+## NVIDIA SHADOWPLAY HELP

+- changing binds to "none" just press spacebar - so you can get alt+f11 back

+- be sure to change temp files location

+- IF THE HOTKEY DOESN'T WORK, TRY ALT + Z FIRST, THEN IF IT DOESNT GO INTO SERVICES.MSC and then restart all things under NVIDIA

+- if that doesn't work then go to the nvidia geforce folder (program files/nvidia corp) and restart nvidia share

 ## current launch options
      -cl_disablehtmlmotd 1 -tickrate 128 -nojoy -novid -fullscreen
      +violence_hblood 0 +exec cyka2 +fps_max 180 -high +volume 0